andrewdavidmackenzie/flow/flowr/src/lib/flowruntime/README.md

 # `flowruntime`

-`flowruntime` defines the functions an execution environment (i.e. an app or server where flows are executed using `flowrlib`) must provide in order to interact with `stdio` or the file system.
+`flowruntime` defines and implements the functions all flow runtimes (i.e. an app or server where flows are executed using `flowrlib`) must provide in order to interact with `stdio` or the file system.